Main page Sep. 24

 The third option is a suspension of the rules of normal order.
 In that case, no procedural vote would be needed, but then the actual legislation would require a two-thirds majority to pass.
 That would mean most or all of the Democrats, plus 80 or so Republicans.
 This is the likeliest option, and the one that has been used in the last few budget "crises."

-In any case, in entirely predictable fashion, it appears that Congress is going to figure this out in the nick of time to avoid a shutout.
+In any case, in entirely predictable fashion, it appears that Congress is going to figure this out in the nick of time to avoid a shutdown.
 And assuming they do, it will be a big poke in the eye for Donald Trump.
 Not only is he not going to get the SAVE Act, but it will also become clear that, when push comes to shove, he is not able to order the House Republican Conference to do his bidding.
 (Z)

 The Case of the Stolen Electoral Vote Appears to Be Resolved